AmirSasson/NetRuleEngine/README.md

 - Dictionaries
 - collections

 and many more.
-S
-ee units test for full usage scenarios.
+See units test for full usage scenarios.